Cloning Postgres Database

 [postgres@r1 bin]$

-To resote database dump:
+To resote database dump:--connect as template1 database

 [postgres@r1 bin]$ ./psql -d template1